Coryfoss/site-savvy-SRE-card-game/resources/osi-model-explanation.md

 ![Emotional Technology Experience Map](resources/emotional-tech-map.png)

 The most successful IT professionals don't just understand packets and protocols—they understand people.
 In Site-Savvy, when you collaborate with other players or consider the effects of your moves on others, you're practicing Layer 8 thinking!

->>>>>>> 26d0f3a065a3f60e19c1ae893a28dbf4b51e540d
-Remember: Technology should bring people together, not create barriers between them.